-During her five year run at Montgomery, Wakeman posted a 72-19-1 record, was named National Junior College Athletic Association Region XX Coach of the Year three times, the National Soccer Coaches Association of America South Region Coach of the Year twice, and in 2011 was named National Junior College DIII Coach of the Year.
+During her five year run at Montgomery, Wakeman posted a 72-19-1 record.
+She was named National Junior College Athletic Association Region XX Coach of the Year three times, the National Soccer Coaches Association of America South Region Coach of the Year twice, and in 2011 was named National Junior College DIII Coach of the Year.
 Wakeman also produced five All-Americans and 17 All-Region/All-Conference selections in five years.

 Other stops include fellow Centennial Conference school Muhlenberg College as a goalkeepers coach, Whitehall High School, and Easton Area High School.
-Coach Wakeman also coached club soccer for ENCO United and Lower Macungie Youth Soccer.
+Wakeman also coached club soccer for ENCO United and Lower Macungie Youth Soccer.